qmk/qmk_firmware/docs/contributing.md

 * [General Guidelines](#general-guidelines)
 * [What does the Code of Conduct mean for me?](#what-does-the-code-of-conduct-mean-for-me)

-## I Don't Want To Read This Whole Thing I Just Have a Question!
+## I Don't Want to Read This Whole Thing!
+I Just Have a Question!

 If you'd like to ask questions about QMK you can do so on the [OLKB Subreddit](https://reddit.com/r/olkb) or on [Gitter](https://gitter.im/qmk/qmk_firmware).